Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 A room with a view in Riomaggiore

-Situated at the top of the hill in Riomaggiore, our room has sweeping views of both the village and the sea from our own private terrace.
+Situated at the top of the hill in Riomaggiore, our room had sweeping views of both the village and the sea from our own private terrace.
 It is exactly what I had in mind.

 Read More: Honeymoon Paradise in Tahiti